 Reading Recovery supports 5- and 6-year-olds who are facing challenges in learning to read and write, and gives them a short, intensive catch-up with specially trained teachers.
 As a result, 8 out of 10 children catch up with their classmates within 6 months.

-Professor Becky Frances, Director of the UCL Institute of Education, said:
+Professor Becky Francis, Director of the UCL Institute of Education, said: